skababji/PowerDataset_V1/README.md

----
-title: Generating electrical power datasets for data-driven modelling
+# Generating electrical power datasets for data-driven modelling
----

-# Description
+## Description

 This tool assists researchers to export electrical quantities such as power flows, injections and others to featured datasets that can be used